The face-to-face Master of Public Administration degree at Appalachian

 Note: In addition, the program faculty will give preference to applicants who meet or exceed the following: If your undergraduate GPA is greater than 3.0 and/or your GRE/GMAT Verbal score is in the 25th percentile and GRE/GMAT Quantitative score is in 25th percentile.

-An admissions exam is not required for this program if the applicant has:
+GRE or GMAT scores are required for entry into this program unless the applicant has:

 - Completed online application to graduate school